-The Memory Disorders team coordinates the evaluation from start to finish, identifying caregiver needs, making referrals to community services as needed and following the family and loved one if the disease is progressive.
+The Memory Disorders Program at Baystate Medical Center is the only program of its kind in western Massachusetts that provides a place for elders experiencing memory problems or dementia to come for a complete evaluation.
 Early diagnosis increases the chances of successfully treating conditions that are reversible causes of dementia.
 There are practical advantages as well.
-The sooner the patient and family know, the more time there is to make future living arrangements, handle financial and legal matters and establish a support network.
+The sooner the patient and family know the diagnosis, the more time there is to make future arrangements, handle financial and legal matters and establish a support network.

 Referrals to the Memory Disorders Program may come from a variety of individuals, including the patient, patient's family, or a health care provider.
 Baystate Medical Center accepts most insurance plans, including Medicare and Medicaid.

-The Memory Disorders Program is located in Baystate Medical Center's 3300 Main Street building in Springfield.
+The Memory Disorders Program is located in Baystate Medical Center's Tolosky Center building in Springfield.